 Our 2017 Devon Summer Teacher Courses are now complete.
 More details to follow in Autumn regarding 2018 courses.
 But please do contact firstname.lastname@example.org for further information.

-Also at many Teacher Association conferences we offer a free or discounted place in the prize draws.
+Please look out of us at the many Teacher Association conferences we attend as we offer a free or discounted place in the prize draws.

-We will be running a brand new course for teachers at the beginning of July 2017 entitled:
+We will be running courses for teachers at the beginning of July 2018 entitled:

 “Inspirational Devon: A musical, artistic and literary journey for teachers of English”.

-This brand new course for the summer of 2017 focuses on the use of music, art and literature in the classroom.
+This coursefocuses on the use of music, art and literature in the classroom.
 Set in the heart of Devon’s beautiful countryside, we will visit art galleries, meet local musicians and artists, and go to places where famous writers such as William Wordsworth, Charles Dickens, Agatha Christie, Thomas Hardy and Rudyard Kipling have lived, travelled and worked.